JingMatrix/ChromeXt/README.md

 Once you click the `delete` icon for a selected element, a corresponding filter will be saved to the `Resources` panel.
 These filters are saved in Chrome even after clearing the site's data.

+### Mocking User Agent

+One can edit the user-agent from the `Info` panel of `Eruda console`.
+The support is still limited, might be improved later.

 ## Contribute to this project

 Before you submit your pull-requests, please ensure that the command